"Rhythm is the key

 - You don't actually have to solve a puzzle, but in Chrono Trigger playing an organ always reveals hidden doors.

 - In Chrono Cross, each element has a unique tone when cast in battle.
 Playing the Song of Life with these tones when fighting the Final Boss will instantly win the battle and free Schala from Lavos.
 This unlocks a better ending than the player would get by killing the boss.

 - Being able to pull it off successfully is hard because the boss can interrupt (or help) the melody with his own magic.

-- Lunar: Silver Star Story has a duet between true lovers as the key to one dungeon.
+- Lunar: The Silver Star has a duet between true lovers as the key to one dungeon.
 A long-distance duet between the leads opens it.
 Kyle and Jessica make for a Dreadful Musician duo, while Nash is too worried about stepping on Mia's notes to harmonize.

 - Illusion of Gaia requires protagonist Will to play specific tunes on his flute to open several gates.